UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToSolweigICUC12.rst

 .. _IntroToSOLWEIG:

-Thermal Comfort - Introduction to SOLWEIG
+Thermal Comfort - Introduction to SOLWEIG, URock and SpatialTC
 =========================================

 .. note:: Click `here <IntroductionToSOLWEIGNYC>` to find the same tutorial as below but for data from New York City, US.